QuaSi-Software/Documentation/docs/gensim_user_manual.md

-**NRF/BGF ratio**
+**Ratio NFA/GFA**

 As already mentioned only gross areas or volumes are represented in the EnergyPlus® model.
-In order to convert the absolute results of the simulation into area specific results with the unit \(Wh/m²_{NRF}\) the user now needs to specify the ratio BGF/NRF.
+In order to convert the absolute results of the simulation into area specific results with the unit \(Wh/m²_{NFA}\) the user now needs to specify the ratio GFA/NFA.
 This can either be entered as an individual value or it can be determined from previously stored characteristic values.
 Key figures from the Building Cost Index (BKI) and VDI 3807-2 have been stored for a variety of building typologies.

 **Window areas**

 Besides the actual geometry window areas also need to be defined.
-Therefore a corresponding "window band"[^8] is modelled by specifying a proportion of window area per facade (m² of window area / m² of facade area [%] - see following figure).
+Therefore a corresponding "window band"[^8] is modelled by specifying a percentage of window area per facade (m² of window area / m² of facade area [%] - see following figure).
 [^8]: Ratio of transparent to opaque outer surface (window without frame)

 ![window area](fig\231025_window_area.PNG)